AminMohsenifar/The-EAMRF-forest-change-detection-method/Code/README.txt

 2. Description

 2.1.
-The present source code contains two major steps.
+The present closed code contains two major steps.
 In the first step, an integrated difference image is formed by fusing two difference images computed based on the spectral (reflectance) data (Ds) and vegetation indices (Dv).
 In this regard, it's worth mentioning that any of the vegetation indices must be normalized between 0 and 1 before they are used to compute the vegetation indices-based difference image (Dv).
 In the second step, the EAMRF model is applied to the fused difference image in order to produce a binary change map.
 As a remark, the MATLAB code of the second step (i.e. EAMRF function) could also be evaluated in any unsupervised change detection research as a comparative decision-making algorithm.

      The inputs required to run the code involve the variables 'ImgName1', 'ImgName2', 'TestName', and 'Sensor', where the three formers characterize the names of the tiff-formatted pre-change, post-change, and ground truth images, respectively, and the latter also signifies the satellite sensor name.
 In detail, the ground truth data signifies the changed and unchanged pixels labeled as 1 and 2, respectively.
 Moreover, the sensors for which the present code is developed are Sentinel-2 (S2), Landsat-5 (L5), and Landsat-8 (L8), whose bands must be in the following order of priority: